thunderrabbit/barefoot_rob/content/events/2023/03/11cuddle-party-event-in-tokyo.en.md

 The practice of consensual touch can be beneficial in reducing stress, increasing oxytocin levels, and promoting feelings of safety and trust.

 Cuddle Party offers a way to explore intimacy and connection in a safe and consensual way.
 It is also seen as a way to combat loneliness and social isolation, and to promote a sense of community and belonging.

-People of all ages and backgrounds are welcome to attend Cuddle Party events, and no previous experience is necessary.
+Adults of all ages and backgrounds are welcome to attend Cuddle Party events, and no previous experience is necessary.

 I’m nearly finished with my facilitator certification to lead Cuddle Party events.